knpuniversity/javascript/knpu/ep3-webpack/global-jquery.md

 libraries *do* reference `window.jQuery`, but I don't know of any that reference `window.$`, so you can remove it.

 Next!
-Let's talk about import and export... the more hipster alternative to `require` and `module.exports`.
+Let's talk about import and export... the more hipster alternativse to `require` and `module.exports`.